suncoast-devs/handbook/lessons/cs-api-servers-crud/index.md

 dotnet new sdg-api -o GameNightWithFriends
 ```

-This will create a folder `GameNightWithFriends` with a template of an
+This command will create a folder `GameNightWithFriends` with a template of an
 application that will connect to a database as well as support API controllers.

 ## Generating an ERD